-We talked to Vincent Tong and Henry Tong, co-founders of Printcious, about gift shops and this is what they said about it.
+Vincent Tong and Henry Tong, co-founders of Printcious tell us about gift shops and pandemic challenges.

 First of all, how are you and your family doing in these COVID-19 times?

 Vincent Tong: It is indeed a difficult time for all of us, but we adjusted ourselves pretty quickly and got back on track.
 I get to spend more time with family members and foster a better relationship with them.

 Tell us about yourselves, your careers, and how you founded Printcious.

 Vincent Tong: Back in 2015, my twin brother (Henry) and I founded a website aiming to nurture gift-giving ideas to our potential customers and let them be in awe with the gifts that we have in store.

 We eventually evolved into more comprehensive selections, providing not only DIY gift printing but also personal items with ready designs that can further decorate personal space in a tasteful manner.

 Vincent Tong: Since the beginning of 2021 we’ve entered into a partnership with a leading global creative platform and licensed content provider Shutterstock, to provide more than thousands of Shutterstock images and designs to our existing collection.
 Customers can use these extensive images and designs as templates to create DIY (do-it-yourself) personalized gifts such as throw pillows, t-shirts, mugs, canvasses, puzzles, mousepads, tote bags, and many more.

 This partnership makes Printcious one of Asia’s largest print-on-demand companies to partner with Shutterstock.
 It also represents an extension of Printcious’s focus on custom designs into attractive ready designs, which can then be personalized.